SUSE-Enceladus/keg/doc/source/data_modules.rst

       services:
         - sshd

-Would result in dictionary like this:
+Would result in a data structure like this:

 .. code:: yaml